Oxer11/Geo-fencing/README.md

 ### Alg.
 2: k-d tree + Triangulation

 The bottleneck of Alg.
 1 is the ray-method, which implies that a more efficient strategies for 'point in polygon' is needed to accelerate the algorithm.
 Triangulation gives a natural solution to this problem.
-According to https://github.com/ivanfratric/polypartition, we can partition a non-convex polygons into triangles in $O(n log n)$ time.
+According to https://github.com/ivanfratric/polypartition, we can partition a non-convex polygons into triangles in O(n log n) time.
 In total, we will obtain numerous triangles, the number of which is about the same as the number of edges of all polygons.

 To maintain the information of points efficiently, [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) is the best choice.
 A k-d Tree(also called as k-dimensional Tree) is a binary search tree where data in each node is a k-dimensional point in space.
 In short, it is a space partitioning data structure for organizing points in a k-dimensional space.
 With the primary objective of accelerating point processing, for each tree node, we maintain the bounding rectangles of its subtree.
 If a query triangle has no intersect with the bounding rectangles, we can simply avoid the query in the subtree.